lockwo/diffrax_extensions/docs/api/nonlinear_solver.md

     dfx.diffeqsolve(..., solver, ...)
     ```

-In addition to the solvers provided by Optimistix, then Diffrax provides some additional differential-equation-specific functionality, namely [`diffrax.VeryChord`][] and [`diffrax.with_stepsize_controller_tols`][].
+In addition to the solvers provided by Optimistix, then Diffrax provides some additional differential-equation-specific functionality, namely [`diffrax_extensions.VeryChord`][] and [`diffrax_extensions.with_stepsize_controller_tols`][].
 The former is a variation of the [chord method](https://docs.kidger.site/optimistix/api/root_find/#optimistix.Chord) that is slightly more efficient for most differential equation solvers.
-The latter sets the convergence tolerances of the root-finding algorithm to whatever tolerances were used with the adaptive stepsize controller (i.e. `diffeqsolve(..., stepsize_controller=diffrax.PIDController(rtol=..., atol=...))`).
+The latter sets the convergence tolerances of the root-finding algorithm to whatever tolerances were used with the adaptive stepsize controller (i.e. `diffeqsolve(..., stepsize_controller=diffrax_extensions.PIDController(rtol=..., atol=...))`).

 As such the default root-finding algorithm for most solvers in Diffrax is `with_stepsize_controller_tols(VeryChord)()`.

 ---

-::: diffrax.VeryChord
+::: diffrax_extensions.VeryChord
     selection:
         members:
             - __init__

 ---

-::: diffrax.with_stepsize_controller_tols
+::: diffrax_extensions.with_stepsize_controller_tols